Pseudo-Apuleius: Text

-The text of Pseudo-Apuleius Herbarius is based on late antique sources, especially Pliny's Historia naturalis and Discorides's De materia medica.
+The text of Pseudo-Apuleius Herbarius is based on late antique sources, especially Pliny's Historia naturalis and Discorides' De materia medica.
 Scholars agree that it was compiled in the 4th century, according to Sigerist (1930, p.
 200) from Latin, according to Singer (1927, p.
 37) from Greek sources.
 Each of the 128 to 131 chapters (the number varying between manuscripts) deals with one medical plant.
 In these chapters the name of the plant is followed by the enumeration of indications in the form of recipes and by synonyms of the plant's name.

 For example: Chapter 89, Herba millefolium (Edition of Howald/Sigerist 1927):

 Associated texts

 In the surviving codices the Pseudo-Apuleius Herbarius was combined with other treatises: